AlexTraveling/MDE-AgriVLN/README.md

 ```

 ## Acknowledgment
 Thanks to Kota Kinabalu, Brunei, Penang and Siem Reap for the impressive traveling experiences, giving us a chilled vibe for writing.
-Thanks to Jingfeng Wang for being the participant offering the Human reasoning thoughts for the teaser figure in our paper.
+Thanks to Kathy Wang for being the participant offering the Human reasoning thoughts for the teaser figure in our paper.
 Thanks to Yuanquan Xu, the inspiration to us.

 ## Citation
 If our paper or method is helpful for your research, welcome you use the following citation: